Bures-online.co.uk

 Incorporation Date: 19-05-2011

-Type: Private company limited by guarantee without share capital claiming exemption under Section 30 of the act
+Type: Private Limited Company by guarantee without share capital use of 'Limited' exemption

 Accounts Type: Not available